PierrunoYT/moondream-3-pinokio/README.md

 - **🔍 Object Detection**: Detect and localize specific objects with bounding boxes
 - **👆 Object Pointing**: Point to specific objects in your images

+## Model

+This application uses the `PierrunoYT/moondream3-preview` model from Hugging Face.
+The model will be automatically downloaded on first run.

 ## Requirements

 - Python 3.10+